Cerebus/reclass_metaless_dyn_inventory/README.md

 reclass-ansible -b <this_directory> --host group_one_host_01
 ```

+AWX_script.sh can be pasted in as a dynamic inventory script.

 # Differences from metaless_dyn_inventory:

 Reclass resolves all groupvars as hostvars, so list output will